TomasKopunec/comp0101-ief/README.md

 #### Prerequisites
 Make sure you have .NET Core 6.0 installed (Use ```dotnet --list-sdks``` to check,Prefer version **6.0.418**)
 - Simply install it with a single command (For example in Ubuntu ```sudo apt install dotnet-sdk-6.0```).
-This might download version 6.0.127, if incompatible, proceed to the next step.
+This might download version 6.0.127, you need to change the version parameter in global.json in the sdk root directory. if incompatible, proceed to the next step.
 - To install the specified version, please visit the [Microsoft .NET 6.0 Download website](https://dotnet.microsoft.com/zh-cn/download/dotnet/6.0) for more information.

 #### Installation process